-Date Page Change Origin of Change e.g. TU request, Change in legislation Date E.g. Whole Document Detail of change Reason for change 14 July 2020 Whole Document Creation of Policy In line with new RHSE legislation 2020.
-October 2020 Appendices and updates Consultation with families - during Term 1 2020 Updates to reflect the consultation November 2020 Whole document Local details Adapted in line with academy.
+Date Page Change Origin of Change e.g. TU request, Change in legislation Date E.g., Whole Document Detail of change Reason for change 14 July 2020 Whole Document Creation of Policy In line with new RHSE legislation 2020.
+October and updates Consultation with families - during Term 1 2020 Updates to reflect the consultation November 2021 Minor edits and EQIA Reflecting feedback from BBA consultation and other local academy feedback.
+Updates to reflect the consultation as part of annual review cycle Referencing the guidance relating to three terms before leaving students need the content.
+October 2022 Minor edits only documents including Keeping Children Safe in Education and updated policy documents.
+Update for annual review September Minor edits 2023 Updates to reflect changes to Ofsted framework and guidance on inspecting the teaching of Protected Characteristics Further guidance from VWV to reflect the DfE updates in relation to RSHE.